 For more information about this closure, read our announcement here.

-Breakneck is a small bolted cliff with good bouldering south east of Pittsburgh in the small area known as Breakneck, just north of Connellsville.
-It can get slightly crowded on weekends, so consider one of the other several crags in the area as a backup plan.
+Breakneck is a small bolted cliff south east of Pittsburgh in the small area known as Breakneck, just north of Connellsville with good bouldering.
+It can get slightly crowded on weekends, so consider one of the other crags in the area as a backup plan.

-The cliff faces the north east and will receive morning sun.
-However due to the shade that exists for the majority of the day, snow can remain on this hillside for days after it melts elsewhere.
+The cliff faces the north east and receives morning sun.
+However, due to the shade that lasts for the majority of the day, snow can remain on this hillside for days after it melts elsewhere.
 It can be a good crag following a day of rain, thanks to the morning sun and great quality rock.
 The rock is sandstone and in great condition, as are the bolts and anchors.